HyphenSouth/Thunderdome-Fantasy/readme.md

 	Damage Bonus: Depends on spell
 	Range Bonus: +24
 	Uses: 60 runes
-Unique magic weapon capable of casting four different Blitz spells.
+Unique magic weapon capable of casting four different Ancient spells.
 Spells have different damage bonuses and rune costs, and have different effects on hit.
 Each spell type also has an stronger Barrage variant that hits up to 8 additional nearby players and deals increased damage at the cost of more runes.
 Those caught in the AoE will be afflicted with weaker versions of spell effects.

 Below are the four spell types.
-Damage and rune cost listed are for the Blitz variant.
+Damage and rune cost listed are for the Blitz(single target) variant.
 Barrage spells deal an additional x1.1 damage and have a x1.5 rune cost:

 #### Smoke